neurodesk/play/content/en/Getting-Started/Neurocontainers/openrecon.md

 contributed by Kerrin Pine

 ## Prerequisites
-You have a GitHub account (public github.com required, so that a container can be submitted to the public NeuroDesk OpenRecon repository and built)
+You have a GitHub account (public github.com required, so that a container can be submitted to the public neurodesk OpenRecon repository and built)

 ## Process
 1. Fork neurodesk/neurocontainers to your personal GitHub account (Go to https://github.com/neurodesk/neurocontainers, in the upper right click “Fork”, if prompted, fork to your personal GitHub account.